 - Amtrak Parcel Check: New York and a few other cities ($5-$10 per bag per day)

 Option 4: Carry It

 Sometimes this is your only option.
-You might be pressed for time or there just aren't any hotels nearby so you'll just have to carry your luggage with you.
-So it's vital that you follow one of the essential Jetset Genius principles… Travel as Light as Possible and with only ONE carry-on bag!
+You might be pressed for time or there just aren’t any hotels nearby so you’ll just have to carry your luggage with you.
+So try to pack as light as possible and with only ONE carry-on bag.
 Walking into a meeting with a light bag over your shoulder is one thing, dragging three huge suitcases in is another.
 Even site-seeing with an over the shoulder bag is very doable if you pack the right way.
 So pack lighter to begin with and this will be much less of an issue.

 No matter which option works best for you, it’s time to ditch the luggage for the day, have a rock star meeting and enjoy that museum luggage free!

 About Brad Kammlah